Data and AI Horizon 2026: The Enterprise Readiness Imperative

 Choosing the Right Approach

-Enterprises evaluating Retrieval-Augmented Generation often face a decision between Cortex Search, Snowflake’s managed turnkey option, and a Custom RAG architecture built for flexibility and control.
+Enterprises evaluating RAG often face a decision between Cortex Search, Snowflake’s managed turnkey option, and a Custom RAG architecture built for flexibility and control.

 The right choice depends on the end goal: aligning the approach to the use case ensures organizations get the most value from their investment.